shaharyar063/TheButton/design_guidelines.md

 **Selected Approach**: Design System (Function-Differentiated) **Primary Reference**: Material Design with Web3 app patterns (Uniswap, Rainbow aesthetic) **Justification**: This is a utility-focused tool where clarity, trust, and efficient interaction are paramount.
-The payment integration (USDC) requires a professional, trustworthy interface that emphasizes functionality over visual flourish.
+The payment integration (ETH) requires a professional, trustworthy interface that emphasizes functionality over visual flourish.

 ## Core Design Elements